hbctraining/Training-modules/Intermediate_shell/lessons/setting_up.md

 ## Accessing the shell

-Since this workshop assumes that you have a working knowledge of *bash* and in turn know how to access it on your own computer.
+This workshop assumes that you have a working knowledge of *bash* and in turn know how to access it on your own computer.
 If you are not sure, we have this information below.

 > **With Macs** use the "**Terminal**" utility.
 >